igormarfin/pages/posts/pages/research_statements.rst

 Due to my experience , I have in the `$bH\rightarrow 3b$`  search and in b-jet identification, I would significantly contribute
-to the GROUP [#ref5]_ program and its efforts with the CMS experiment.
+to the GROUP [#ref]_ program and its efforts with the CMS experiment.

 The first task in any collider data analysis, and especially in the search for new physics, is to ensure that the relevant collisions are recorded in a efficient way for later analyses.